waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Ledges: Strictly one-way.
 Jumping simulates moving two tiles.
 - Pathfinding: Treat 'unseen' tiles as potentially walkable but verify in-game.
 - Navigation: Use 'navigate' tool with 'find_path' coordinates for efficiency.

+## Strategy for Return Trip
+- Waypoint: (13, 40) to bypass the small pond on Route 30.
+- Destination: New Bark Town via Cherrygrove City.
+- Note: Prepare for a potential rival encounter near Cherrygrove.